 Redirect URLs and State

-OAuth 2.0 APIs will only redirect users to a registered URL, in order to prevent redirection attacks where an authorization code or access token can be intercepted by an attacker.
-Some services may allow you to register multiple redirect URLs, which can help when using the same client ID for a web app and a mobile app, or when using the same client ID for development and production services.
+OAuth 2.0 APIs will only redirect users to a URL that was previously registered with the service, in order to prevent redirection attacks where an authorization code or access token can be intercepted by an attacker.
+Some services may allow you to register multiple redirect URLs, which can help when your web app may be running on serveral different subdomains.

-In order to be secure, the redirect URL must be an https endpoint to prevent the code from being intercepted during the authorization process.
+In order to be secure, the redirect URL must be an https endpoint to prevent the authorization code from being intercepted during the authorization process.
 If your redirect URL is not https, then an attacker may be able to intercept the authorization code and use it to hijack a session.
+The one exception to this is for apps running on the loopback interface, such as a native desktop application, or when doing local development.
+However even though the spec allows this exception, some OAuth services you encounter may require https redirect URLs anyway.

-Most services treat redirect URL validation as an exact match.
+OAuth services should be looking for an exact match of the redirect URL.
 This means a redirect URL of

 https://example.com/auth would not match